Clovil/fang/src/pages/blog/2020-11-22-html-css-javascript.md

 );
 ```

 This is part 1 of Introduction of HTML and CSS.
-I found out that the tutorial is very friendly for beginners who wants to learn more about web development or HTML and CSS in general.** [Link](https://www.internetingishard.com/html-and-css/introduction/)**
+I found out that the tutorial is very friendly for beginners who wants to learn more about web development or HTML and CSS in general. **[HTML & CSS is hard](https://www.internetingishard.com/html-and-css/)** \[but it doesn't have to be]